felleslosninger/eudiw-issuer-ui/README.md

-# eudiw-issuer-ui-demo
+# eudiw-issuer-ui
-EUDI wallet: Issuer-ui demo for pre-authorized flow
+EUDI wallet: Issuer-ui for issuance of verifiable credentials for Norway